Joexv/joexv.github.io/projects/project-4.md

 Doing this was my first entry into programming as a whole, even though I had an interest in programming, I never really had a way to get into it.
 Through out the time that I worked on Pokemon ROM Hacks I learned, Assembly, C, and C#.
 Making new tools in C#.
 Some of my more useful tools are linked below.

 I made various Hacks too.
 The ones made public are listed below.
+Most of these have been updated since my last post on the forums, but there are no public links to these updated versions as of right now.
 [Holiday Hacks: Various mini hacks with varying stories and themes](https://www.pokecommunity.com/showthread.php?t=339585) - Complete
 [Blackened Night: My first Pokemon ROM hack](https://www.pokecommunity.com/showthread.php?t=302424) - Unfinished
 [A New Dawn: Standalone sequel to Blackened Night](https://www.pokecommunity.com/showthread.php?t=359943) - Unfinished